Paragon Banking Group Executes Share Buyback - TipRanks.com

 More about Paragon Banking Group PLC

-Paragon Banking Group PLC operates in the financial services industry, focusing on providing a range of banking services, including savings and lending products.
-The company is known for its emphasis on specialist lending and has a significant presence in the UK market.
+Paragon Banking Group PLC operates in the financial services industry, primarily focusing on banking and lending services.
+The company offers a range of financial products including savings accounts, mortgages, and loans, catering to both individual and business clients.

 Technical Sentiment Signal: Buy